Pearls Before Swine by Stephan Pastis for September 22, 2023

 69. Missing large

-Quinn C about 1 year ago
+Quinn C over 1 year ago

 In my home country of Germany, only high treason or terrorism would justify such a curtailment of civil rights as not being able to vote – even while imprisoned – and it practically never happens